How To Celebrate St Andrew’s Day

 In typically Scottish fashion, there are stories and legends surrounding our connection with St Andrew.
 If you’re wondering how this disciple became Scotland’s patron or how to celebrate St Andrew’s Day then look no further.

-This post contains some affiliate links from which I may make a commission at no extra cost to you.
+This post contains some links from which I may make a commission at no extra cost to you.

 Why St Andrew’s Day?